microsoft/typespec/.chronus/changes/feature-object-literals-32024-2-15-18-36-3.md

   - "@typespec/http"
 ---

-Update Flow Template to make use of the new tuple literals
+Update Flow Template to make use of the new array literals